arcus/education_modules/sql_joins/sql_joins.md

 ### Join Types

 Let's consider the gradebook example we mentioned earlier.
 You are assembling grade reports for students.
 You have two tables, one called "math\_grades" and one called "language\_grades".
 Some students appear in "math\_grades", some in "language\_grades", and some students have rows in both tables.
 Depending on your purposes, you might want any one of several types of joins, each with its own SQL keyword combination.
-Let's imagine a Venn diagram, as shown below:
+Let's imagine a Venn diagram of side by side circles, the one on the left representing the group of students who appear in the math\_grades table, and the circle on the right representing the group of students who appear in the language\_grades table.
+There's some overlap of these two circles, which consists of the students who appear in both tables.

 <lia-keep>